altar31/altar31/README.md

 ### Miscellaneous AGI research locations (real/virtual)

-- [AI alignement forum]: An online hub for researchers and curious minds about human values/ "intelligent" machines related questions](https://www.alignmentforum.org/)
+- [AI alignement forum](https://www.alignmentforum.org/): An online hub for researchers and curious minds about human values/ "intelligent" machines related questions]
-- [Center for the governance of IA]: A research center at the crossroad of political science, computer science, economics, law, and philosophy.https://www.governance.ai/)
+- [Center for the governance of IA](https://www.governance.ai/): A research center at the crossroad of political science, computer science, economics, law, and philosophy.
 - [Machine Intelligence Research Institute](https://intelligence.org/)
-- [Future of Humanity Institute (FHI)] : A multidisciplinary research institute at the University of Oxford focus on Macrostrategy, AI Safety, AI Governance, and Biosecurity.](https://www.fhi.ox.ac.uk/)
+- [Future of Humanity Institute (FHI)](https://www.fhi.ox.ac.uk/): A multidisciplinary research institute at the University of Oxford focus on Macrostrategy, AI Safety, AI Governance, and Biosecurity.]
-- [OpenAI an AI research company] : Worldwide known for the development of ChatGPT (https://openai.com/)
+- [OpenAI an AI research company](https://openai.com/): Worldwide known for the development of ChatGPT
 - [Deepmind an AGI company](https://www.deepmind.com/)